-Although many Legionella outbreaks have been attributed to building heating and cooling systems, literature indicates that the majority of all Legionella outbreaks are related to a building’s domestic hot water system.
+Although many Legionella outbreaks have been attributed to building heating and cooling systems, literature indicates that the majority of Legionella outbreaks are related to a building’s domestic hot water system.
 The domestic hot water system in buildings such as hospitals, schools, nursing homes, etc. provides an excellent environment for Legionnaires’ disease bacteria.
-Warm water temperatures in the ideal growth temperature range, stagnant areas, dead ends, pipe scale and biofilm, etc. cause the essential ingredients and a food source for bacteria growth.
+Warm water temperatures in the ideal growth temperature range, stagnant areas, dead ends, pipe scale and biofilm, etc., are all ideal environments for bacteria growth.

 A chemical process was developed using a safe, food-grade item that can be added to and injected along with chlorine to protect the pipe surface.
 It seals it, coats it, isolates the bacteria, enhances the disinfection process and provides protection against corrosion that would normally be caused by continuous chlorine injection.
 The process also controls leaks, rust and scale in galvanized piping, pinholeing in copper piping and reduces lead in the water supply.

 Legionnaires’ disease bacteria can be easily controlled by maintaining the water temperatures above or below the ideal Legionella Bacteria growth range.
 If the temperature will be in the ideal growth range, continuous injection of chlorine between 0.5 and 2 parts per million can control microorganism growth (consult a water treatment professional for the correct chlorine level based on the water quality in your area).
 Chlorine is effective and universally accepted as a water treatment chemical disinfectant for potable water systems.
 Chlorine is relatively inexpensive and readily available.
 Other treatment chemicals like chloramines and bromines are also available.
 For water features, pools, fountains and other non-potable water systems, other treatment methods are available including: Ozone, Ultra-violet light and Copper-Silver ionization.